 Recently someone that i used to work with died of cancer.
 I didn't even know she had been dealing with cancer.
-We were friends on Facebook, but hadn't really seen each other in person in years.
+We were friends on Facebook but hadn't seen each other in person in years.
 I was shocked and sad to read that she had died, especially because she was just a few years older than I am.

 His words made me feel so lonely for him.
 She was his support system.
 She was his cheerleader.
 She was maybe the one person in his life that loved him unconditionally.
 And now she is gone.
-I stared to think about my own children.
+I started to think about my own children.
 What if something happened to me?
 Maybe I would have time to share things with them that I wanted to say.
 Maybe not though.
 Maybe I will get hit by a car someday.
 Maybe I will have a second heart attack and be gone in a split second.
 And then I will not be around to share their joys and sadness.
 I will not be around to give them advice.
 And so my wheels started turning.

 Writing Letters to My Children

 I decided that I will start writing letters to my children.
 My children are 24 and 21 (twins).
 They live in different states than I do.
 Although I talk to them a few times per week, I only see them once or twice a year.
 They are not at the stage where they will probably enjoy taking the time to sit down and read letters from their mother.
 They will maybe think I am being silly, and how much easier it would be to text or send them an instant message on Facebook.
 But I want them to have these letters in their hands.
 I want it to be something they can go back and read forever.
 Things on the internet could change.
 They may close their Facebook page someday and not have those instant messages anymore.
 They may drop their cell phone in a pool and not be able to get the messages back.
 And when I am gone, they will be gone.